To the official DCGS Web Site.

 We would also like to hear from the members about their favorite genealogy web sites, so they can be shared with the visitors to our web site.
 Sadly, we have received more link suggestions from those visitors than we have from members of the Society.
 Come on, people - there must be some useful sites that aren't in our list - tell us about them!

 A few members have provided neither the surnames they are researching nor a photo for the web site.
 Check on the Current Members page to see if we have your names and a photo.
-If not, just drop an email to the Web Master, listing the names and/or attaching a photo.
+If not, just drop an email to the , listing the names and/or attaching a photo.

 We are also looking for any advice you might offer about the web site.
 Such as, what you would like to see on it or what you would like to NOT see on it.
 No guarantees, but any and all suggestions will be carefully considered.